Ignas75/local-kubernetes/README.md

 # Overall Idea for Micro-Service
-I have a bunch of things I like doing so the goal is to create an easily accessible/modifiable list of what I like that is: music, games, anime, manga, light novels, boardgames, music artists, art (?), mobile games (I am unashamed for liking these... mostly)
+I have a bunch of things I like doing so the goal is to create an easily accessible/modifiable list of what I like that is: music, games, anime, manga, light novels, boardgames, music artists, art (?), mobile games (I am unashamed for liking mobile games... mostly)

+The database chosen is postgresql, no strong reasons other than it being open-source

 ## TO DO:
 - [x] Create cluster creation/deletion script
-- [ ] Create DB init script
+- [ ] Create DB init script (tables and relations)
-- [ ] Script for DB in a container in the cluster (with PV?)
+- [x] Script for Postgres in a container in the cluster
 - [ ] Script for importing CSVs into DB
 - [ ] Micro-service for querying and modifying the DB
 - [ ] Setup the micro-service in a pod (using a script) where it has access to the DB